balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/schemaCreation.md

 ## Extending behaviour

 As part of our roadmap this year we want to add the ability for developers to swap out or add their own schema mappers.
-We want companies to be able to define and standardize how they create Document Types and Data Types to their style and needs.
+We want companies to be able to define and standardise how they create Document Types and Data Types to their style and needs.

 All objects in Yuzu Umbraco Import have been added to the Umbraco IOC controller and can be swapped out for your own implementation.